ARM-software/astc-encoder/Docs/Terminology.md

 We are slowly refactoring the code to only use "weight" to mean the endpoint interpolation weights.
-The error weighting factors used for other purposes are being updated to use the using the term "significance".
+The error weighting factors used for other purposes are being updated to use the term "significance".

 - - -

-_Copyright © 2020-2022, Arm Limited and contributors._
+_Copyright © 2020-2026, Arm Limited and contributors._